oVirt/vdsm/doc/thin-provisioning.md

 should be extended, we will mark a drive for extension when receiving a libvirt block threshold event.

+Libvirt cannot yet deliver events for all the flows and the storage configurations oVirt supports.
+Please check the documentation of the DriveMonitor.monitored_drives method in the drivemonitor.py module to learn when Vdsm can use events, and when Vdsm must keep polling the drives.

 ### Configuration

-For 4.2 we will keep a new configuration option to enable libvirt block threshold events.
+For 4.2 we will keep a new configuration option to enable libvirt block threshold events: ```irs:enable_block_threshold_event```.
 If disabled, the system will keep the old behavior.

 ### Setting block threshold event